chill-uk/unraid-uasp-fix/README.md

 wget -qO- "https://raw.githubusercontent.com/chill-uk/unraid-uasp-fix/refs/heads/main/setup.sh" | bash
 ```

-Or you can manually copy the files into the boot folder (keeping the same folder structure as the repo).
+(Or you can manually copy the files into the boot folder, keeping the same folder structure as the repo).

 Now we need to modify the "/boot/config/rules.d/60-persistent-storage.rules" file to add our USB controller ID.